hwillson/meteor-fr-keepalive/README.md

 - Inserts the new issue link into the pre-canned `meteor/meteor-feature-requests` migration text (making sure it's properly url-encoded)
 - Returns the full migration text to be copied/pasted into feature requests that are being closed on `meteor/meteor`

 ## Installation / Running

 **Note:** You will need a [GitHub personal access token](https://github.com/settings/tokens) with public repo read access.

 1. `git clone https://github.com/hwillson/meteor-fr-keepalive.git`
-2. Modify `settings.json` to add in your GH personal access token.
+2. Modify `app/settings.json` to add in your GH personal access token.
-3. `meteor npm start`
+3. `cd app; meteor npm start`
 4. Access http://localhost:3000.